microsoft/vscode-docs/docs/extensions/language-support.md

 ## CodeLens - Show Actionable Context Information Within Source Code

-Provide users with actionable, contextual information that is displayed interspersed with the code.
+Provide the user with actionable, contextual information that is displayed interspersed with the source code.

 ![Type Hover](images/language-support/code-lens.gif)